Introduction

 Overview

-Site Performance provides real-time insights into how potential clients discover your practice through online search.
-By understanding these metrics, you can make informed decisions about your content strategy and improve your practice's online visibility.
+Site Performance provides real-time insights into how potential clients discover mental health practices through online search.
+By understanding these metrics, practitioners can make informed decisions about content strategy and improve online visibility.

 Site Performance requires a verified website in the Integrations page.